Jun-Seok Shim: Miami Marlins

 On July 30, 2024, the Pirates traded Shim and Garret Forrester to the Miami Marlins in exchange for Bryan De La Cruz.
 He did not appear for the organization in 2024 following his acquisition.
 Shim played in the Arizona Fall League for the Peoria Javelinas during the offseason, but struggled to a 19.80 ERA with five strikeouts over five innings of work.

-Shim made 13 appearances for the rookie-level Florida Complex League Marlins in 2025, but struggled to an 0-3 record and 10.80 ERA with 16 strikeouts and one save across 13 1/3 innings pitched.
+Shim made 13 appearances for the rookie-level Florida Complex League Marlins in 2025, but struggled to an 0–3 record and 10.80 ERA with 16 strikeouts and one save across 13 1/3 innings pitched.
 Shim was released by the Marlins organization on August 4, 2025.

+New York Mets

+On December 29, 2025, Shim signed a minor league contract with the New York Mets.